payal-kanani/hackathon2_predict_employee_attrition/README.md

 ## Acknowledgements
 * Kaggle: Derived the source dataset from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data)
-* Thanks to our facilitator, Emma Lamont, for their availability and feedback during the hackathon.
+* Thanks to our facilitator, Emma Lamont, for her availability and feedback during the hackathon.
-* Code Institute: For creating and providing this opportunity
+* Code Institute: For creating and providing this opportunity.
-* GitHub: For providing a version tool that creates a seamless workflow
+* GitHub: For providing a versioning tool that creates a seamless workflow.
 * ChatGPT and GitHub Copilot: For inspiring us with ideas and co-creating code.